barkYboY/Github-Cheat-Sheet/README.md

 git pull
 ```

-### 5: Setup new repo from existing code base bArky-DataPlotter
+### 5: Setup new repo from existing project like TopPage
 ```
 rm -rf .git
 git init